TFSSecurity Identity and Output Specifiers

 Access Control Entry Markers

-The following table lists access control entry markers that are used in output messages.
+The following access control entry markers are used in output messages.

 Access control entry marker